DARMA-tasking/vt/docs/md/building.md

 | `VT_BUILD_EXAMPLES`             | 1               | Build all VT examples |

-\subsection Using the Build Script
+\subsection using-the-build-script Using the Build Script

 Instead of running `cmake`, one may invoke the `vt/ci/build_cpp.sh` script which will run `cmake` for *vt* with environment variables for most configuration